open-telemetry/semantic-conventions/docs/http/http-metrics.md

 SHOULD NOT be set if only IP address is available and capturing name would require a reverse DNS lookup.

-Warning: since this attribute may be based on the `Host` header, opting in to it may allow an attacker to trigger cardinality limits, degrading the usefulness of the metric.
+Warning: since this attribute may be based on HTTP headers, opting in to it may allow an attacker to trigger cardinality limits, degrading the usefulness of the metric.

 **[7]:** Determined by using the first of the following that applies